 On the other hand, most pay per click ads simply takes the viewer to the homepage of the website or a quickly constructed landing page.
 Since your homepage or the landing page is weak on content, it does nothing to answer the viewer’s specific questions.

 The viewer will quickly click off your website and perform a more narrow search.

 Most of Your Ideal Clients Don’t Use Those Trophy Searches Terms

 For every search using a trophy term, many more of your clients are using longer searches for phrases like “Boston personal injury for a construction accident” or “Dallas criminal defense attorney for theft from an employer.”

 Your ideal clients might not include any of those terms when they begin their search for an attorney.
 Instead, your ideal client might look for terms such as “contingency fees for a lawsuit after construction injury” or “Texas laws on grand theft by an employee.”

 By having more informative content on your website, you will capture and dominate those longer searches (called long-tail searches).
 For most law firms, the costs of those PPC campaigns is no longer worth the money spent.
 A much better strategy is to create a better website with better content.

 The Very Limited Role of PPC in an Internet Marketing Campaign – The Benefits of Pay Per Click

-Although we certainly see a role for PPC in an internet marketing campaign for certain law firms when the website is first launched, the over all goal for any internet marketing campaign is creating enough unique and informative content to dominate the organic listings on Google, Yahoo and Bing.
+Although we certainly see a role for PPC in an internet marketing campaign for law firms when the website is first launched or for new niche areas, the overall goal for any internet marketing campaign is creating enough unique and informative content to dominate the organic listings on Google, Yahoo, and Bing.